Current business situation

-Exchanging gifts is not normally practised in business; however, corporate gifts may be exchanged at Christmas time.
+Exchanging gifts is not normally practised in business although corporate gifts may be exchanged at Christmas time.

-Business suits are generally recommended for business meetings but long sleeved shirt and tie are acceptable within many private companies.
+Business suits are generally recommended for business meetings for both men and women.
+Long sleeved shirt and tie are acceptable for men within many private companies.

-Government purchases over a set threshold value are undertaken through the Central Procurement Board and this process can be lengthy at times.
-This is not the case for private/corporate business, as they are free to shop around for the best deal.
+Government purchases over a set threshold value are undertaken through the Central Procurement Board and this process can be lengthy.

 Setting up in Mauritius